vivianamarquez/adaption-kirundi-sft-starter/README.md

 | 05 | `notebooks/05_compare_results_three.ipynb` | Qualitative three-model comparison | Tinker if generating outputs |
 | 06 | `notebooks/06_evaluate_language_adherence.ipynb` | Language ID summary | optional HF model download |
 | 07 | `notebooks/07_evaluate_kirnews_classification.ipynb` | KIRNEWS accuracy/F1 | Tinker if generating predictions |

-If you prefer JupyterLab instead of classic Notebook, install `jupyterlab-rise` separately and use JupyterLab's presentation controls.
-This repo defaults to classic Notebook because that matches the RISE workflow where the notebook is easy to browse, edit, and present in place.

 ## How To Run From The CLI